User Experience Designs for the Star Engine.

 Friction:

-• When users Delete game objects, our Delete Modal does not inform the user that the game object contains a reference.
-Because of this, it was causing Build Failures, broken levels.
+• When users Delete game objects, our Delete Modal did not inform the user that a game object contains a reference.

 • This resulted in wasted time applying fixes and reverting changes in Source Control